smcguire56/GoLangFundamentals2/README.md

-"# Go Web Applications Worksheet"
+# Go Web Applications Worksheet

 This is for GMIT's module.